Basic Linux Commands

 Navigating the File System

-In Linux, every file and directory is under the root directory, which is the first or top-most directory in the directory tree.
+In Linux, every file and directory is under the root directory, the first or top-most directory in the directory tree.
 The root directory is referred to by a single leading slash

 When navigating the file system on operating on files, you can use either the absolute or the relative path to the resource.